thruthesky/old-firebase-backend/README.md

 It uses angularfire2 that is not even installed on cloud function. so do not care about it on cloud funtions.

+## Post module

+* Only for create/edit/delete of post & comment will be done here.

+* CRUD of category will be done by firebase SDK in angular.

+* Other works like 'like', 'dislike', 'report as spam', etc will be done in Angular with firebase SDK.

 # Trouble Shooting